OneMusic Artists

 Artistic Director, OneMusic Project

-Philippe Muller frequently serves on the juries of the major international cello competitions such as the Tchaikovsky in Moscow, Paulo in Helsinki and Rostropovitch in Paris.
+Philippe Muller is frequently asked to serve on the juries of major international competitions such as the Tchaikovsky Competition in Moscow, the Paulo Competition in Helsinki, and of course the Rostropovich Competition in Paris, where he has been a judge several times.
+His acuity and impartiality are always highly appreciated by his colleagues.

 Christophe Giovaninetti